1. Home

 What makes solar energy green is a combination of a few different things.
 Compared to fossil fuels and other energy resources, the green powers of solar panels can be found in the sustainability of their materials, operation, and integration with new technologies.

-Unlimited, zero-cost energy source - Unless a vengeful, money-motivated energy mogul finds a way to block out the sun, à la Mr. Burns in the Simpsons, solar power will always be “free” to generate.
-Although solar panels and related equipment obviously cost money to install, the almost unlimited green energy potential of daily sunlight allows users to generate power with no additional fuel costs for 25 years or more.
+Unless a vengeful, money-motivated energy mogul finds a way to block out the sun, à la Mr. Burns in the Simpsons, solar power will always be “free” to generate.
+Although solar panels and related equipment obviously cost money to manufacture and install, the almost unlimited green energy potential of daily sunlight allows users to generate power with no additional fuel costs for 25 years or more.

-Silent and emission-free power - In operation, solar panels are much more kind to the environment than most electricity production facilities, in terms of noise and carbon emissions.
-Operating in silence, solar panels do not release any of the consequential greenhouse gasses produced in other forms of energy generation, such as traditional power plants, with decades of emission-free power being created by every solar installation.
+In operation, solar panels are much kinder to the environment than most power plants.
+Solar panels do not release any of the consequential greenhouse gases produced in other forms of energy generation.
+Each solar system, from residential-size to large utility-level systems, gives decades of emission-free power.

-A national average of 10,632 kilowatt-hours (kWh) consumed per year equates to a typical American home consuming about 6,380 kWh (60% of 10,632) of electricity generated by coal or natural gas annually.
-Using the Environmental Protection Agency’s (EPA) greenhouse gas equivalencies calculator, 6,380 kWh of electricity avoided translates to offset approximately 4.5 metric tons of carbon dioxide (CO2) every year after going solar.
+A national average of 10,791 kilowatt-hours (kWh) consumed per year equates to a typical American home consuming about 6,475 kWh (60% of 10,791) of electricity generated by coal or natural gas annually.
+Avoiding 10,791 kWhs of grid energy (using the national average emissions rate), would avoid 8 tons of carbon dioxide equivalent, according to the Environmental Protection Agency’s (EPA) greenhouse gas equivalencies calculator.

-In other words, by installing solar panels, you can essentially prevent the environmental equivalent of 5,000 lbs of coal-fired electricity production and offset the approximate annual emissions of a gas-powered vehicle every year for multiple decades, thanks to the long-term effects of solar energy.
+In other words, by installing solar panels, you can essentially prevent the environmental equivalent of 8,053 pounds of coal-fired electricity production and avoid the equivalent of driving a gas-powered car for more than 18,000 miles or charging more than 580,000 smart phones.
+And, with a new home solar system, you’ll see these savings for 25 years or longer.

-To get started, learn more about Palmetto or calculate your solar savings today.
+To get started, you can calculate your solar savings or contact us today.

 See what solar can do for you: